 - to give young men at UNCW a forum for voicing their thoughts on the issues that affect them

-- to allow men to learn from each other effective leadership styles and roles
+- to allow men to learn from each other to better develop and improve their college experience

 - to determine a priority list of men’s health needs and concerns on campus

 Here are just a few of the amazing program titles and experts from the previous years:

 Reading the Defense: Breaking Through the Invisible Defense Line

 In football, players are taught to read the defense in order to find an opening that could allow a runner or receiver to break through the lines and bring the team closer to the end zone.
 In life, men are often taught that an invisible defensive line exists.
 This line, or social stigma, often defines what roles, paths, and opportunities men explore.
 In college, it is vital that men learn to break through these lines in order to succeed.
 This presentation will discuss ways in which perceived barriers can limit success and the strategies men can take to break through.

 From Super Mario to Tomb Raider: Women in Games